mlibrary/about-vermont/src/content/conferences/2025-05-06-association-for-the-study-of-african-american-life-and-history-asalh-annual-meeting-and-conference-september-24-28-2025.md

 ---
 templateKey: conference
-title: "Association for the Study of African American Life and History (ASALH) Annual Meeting and Conference: September 24-28, 2025"
+title: "September 24-28, 2025: Association for the Study of African American Life and History (ASALH) Annual Meeting and Conference"
 summary: UVM Press and the will participate in a panel discussion launching the Journal of Black Military Studies.
 date: 2025-05-06T15:30:46.311Z